jsdom/jsdom/Contributing.md

 ## Running the tests

 First you'll want to `npm install`.
-To run all the tests, use `npm test`, which just calls `node test/runner`.
+To run all the tests, use `npm test`.

-Using `test/runner` directly, you can slice and dice which tests your want to run.
+Using options to `npm test`, you can slice and dice which tests your want to run.
 Usage is as follows:

 ```
-test/runner --help
+$ npm test -- --help

 Run the jsdom test suite

 Options:
--s, --suites     suites that you want to run. ie: -s level1/core,1/html,html [string]
+  -s, --suites     suites that you want to run. ie: -s level1/core,1/html,html
   -f, --fail-fast  stop on the first failed test
   -h, --help       show the help
   -t, --tests      choose the test cases to run. ie: -t jquery
+  -d, --debug      run in node's interactive debugger mode
+  -v, --verbose    show all tests that are being run
 ```

+So e.g. use `npm test -- -s console` to run the console-related tests.

 ### Writing or importing tests